todd-bush/grit/README.md

     --exclude=<string>          comma delimited, glob file path to exclude path1/*,path2/* --file=<string>             output file for the by date file.
-Sends to stdout by default --image                     creates an image for the by_date graph.  file is required -v, --verbose
+Sends to stdout by default --image                     creates an image for the by_date graph.  file is required --ignore-weekends           ignore weekends when calculating # of commits -v, --verbose
 ```